Zilliqa/scilla-docs/docs/source/intro.rst

 Any in-contract computation happening within a transition has to terminate, and have a predictable effect on the state of the contract and the execution.
-In order to achieve this, Scilla draws inspiration from functional programming with effects, drawing a distinction between pure expressions (e.g., expressions with primitive data types and maps), impure local state manipulations (i.e., reading/writing into contract fields) and blockchain reflection (e.g., reading current block number).
+In order to achieve this, Scilla draws inspiration from functional programming with effects in distinguishing between pure expressions (e.g., expressions with primitive data types and maps), impure local state manipulations (i.e., reading/writing into contract fields), and blockchain reflection (e.g., reading current block number).
 By carefully designing semantics of interaction between pure and impure language aspects, Scilla ensures a number of foundational properties about contract transitions, such as progress and type preservation,